-When it comes to goblets, Teku makes a refined-looking 14.2 ounce IPA glass that still allows you to enjoy more than just a small bottle’s worth in one hand.
+When it comes to goblets, Teku makes a refined-looking 14.2 ounce IPA glass that still lets you enjoy more than just a small bottle’s worth in one hand.
 After all, a hearty beer should be enjoyed from a nice, big glass.

 The wine look of it makes it work for the more formal occasions.
 One, where you may not want to be grasping a giant beer mug.
 The quality of these glasses are very high and you’ll get years of use from this set.

 When it comes to beer enthusiasts, the “uniqueness” of our glassware is of the utmost importance.
 And when it comes to uniqueness this double wall tumbler is at the top of the list.

 The outer wall of the glass is shaped no different than a typical tumbler.
 But the inner wall, on the other hand, that’s where the term “unique” becomes a factor.

 The inner wall is shaped similar to a thinner-stemmed beer glass, except the liquid fills the stem as well.
 This makes for a very interesting, and eye-catching, aesthetic that you’re bound to enjoy.

 Of course, the quality of the glass is just as important as the looks of it, and I’m happy to report that the Dragon double wall does more than hold its own.
 These glasses are highly durable, and probably ones that you will use for years to come.

 Spiegelau 19 ounce IPA glass